andrechristikan/ack-nestjs-boilerplate/README.md

 # ACK NestJs Boilerplate Mongoose  🔥 🚀

-> Best uses for RESTFUL API, Microservice, or SaaS Project
+> Best uses for Restful API, Microservice, or SaaS Project

 ack-nestjs-boilerplate-mongoose is a [NestJs](http://nestjs.com) Boilerplate with [Mongoose](https://mongoosejs.com) and [MongoDB](https://docs.mongodb.com) as Database.